Burnett01/sys-api/README.md

 ### Plugins
-As of version 0.2.0 you can create your own plugins apart from Core-Addons.
+As of version 0.2.0 you can create your own plugins.
-This allows you to extend your API without changing Sys-API's source.
+They allow you to extend your API without changing Sys-API's source.

 Plugins can also act as middlware:
 ```coffeescript